openbaton/docs/docs/vnfm-how-to-write.md

 This part is going to describe the steps you need to do to develop your own VNFManager with the help of any vnfm-sdk.

-The practical parts of implementing a basic VNFManager will focus on the usage of a specific vnfm-sdk, namely the vnfm-sdk-jms.
+The practical parts of implementing a basic VNFManager will focus on the usage of a specific vnfm-sdk, namely the vnfm-sdk-amqp.

 ### Preparations